input-output-hk/partner-chains/docs/user-guides/governance/governance.md

 * a transaction paid from this temporary wallet is created
 * transaction and temporary wallet data are printed to stdout.

+## Technical details
+The Governance System was designed to be quite flexible.
+To achieve this it keeps a single UTXO at the address of Governance Validator.
+This UTXO has a complete script attached (*authorization script*).
+The Governance system passes transactions through the *authorization script*, to check if the transaction meets conditions set by this *authorization script*.

+CLI implemented by Partner Chains uses "M of N" MultiSig script.
+Such a script requires that transaction has valid signatures of at least M out of N keys.
+M parameter (threshold) and a list of N public keys are applied, in Plutus meaning, to the base script and then stored at the Governance System validator address.

+CLIs distinguish two situations:
+* when MultiSig requires only a single signature and the payment key is one of the governance keys, then it submits transactions to Cardano
+* when MultiSig requires more signatures, then it instead print out transaction CBOR that has to be signed by more keys, and submitted later - see [Multi Signature Governance]

 ## Links

 [Rewards reserve mechanism management](./../../developer-guides/native-token-reserve-management.md)